Victor Oehrn

 Korvkpt.
 Oehrn during his

-For the next year Victor Oehrn again served as first Admiralstabsoffizier (Asto) in the staff of Dönitz (BdU org).
-In November 1941 he took over command of the Mediterranean U-boats, and in February 1942 became the first Admiralstabsoffizier (Asto) on the Mediterranean U-boat staff.
+For the next year Victor Oehrn served as 1st Asto on the staff of Dönitz (BdU org).
+In November 1941 he took over command of the Mediterranean U-boats, and in February 1942 became 1st Asto on the Mediterranean U-boat staff.

-During a mission in North Africa in July 1942, Victor Oehrn was severely wounded, captured, and brought to the British 19 General Hospital in Alexandria.
-Later he was sent to Camp 306 near the Bitter Seas on the Suez Canal.
+During a mission in North Africa in July 1942, Victor Oehrn was captured after being severely wounded, and ended up in the British General Hospital 19 at Alexandria, Egypt.
+Later he was sent to POW Camp 306 near the Bitter Lakes on the Suez Canal.
 He was released in an exchange of prisoners in October 1943 and returned to Germany via Port Said, Barcelona and Marseilles in November 1943.

-The remainder of the war he spent serving in several staff positions.
+For the remainder of the war he served in staff positions.

 Patrol info for Victor Oehrn